Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 November 2025 22.32.04 UTC
+- WIB: Rabu, 12 November 2025 23.38.08 UTC
-- WITA: Rabu, 12 November 2025 23.32.04 UTC
+- WITA: Kamis, 13 November 2025 00.38.08 UTC
-- WIT: Kamis, 13 November 2025 00.32.04 UTC
+- WIT: Kamis, 13 November 2025 01.38.08 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational